matthew-brett/delocate/doc/devel/make_release.rst

 .. _release-guide:

 ***********************************
-Guide to making a delocate release
+Guide to making a Delocate release
 ***********************************

-A guide for developers who are doing a delocate release
+A guide for developers who are doing a Delocate release

 .. _release-checklist: